sg893052/sonic-buildimage/L3/DHCP_Relay/dhcp_relay_enhancements.md

 **config interface [ip|ipv6] dhcp-relay vrf-select [add|remove] <interface_name>**

-- The above command enables or disables VRF selection sub option 151/152 on the given interface.
+- The above command enables or disables VRF selection sub option (VSS) on the given interface.
 The sub option is disabled by default.
 If the interface belongs to default/global VRF, the sub option is not added to the relayed packet.

 ```
 Usage: config interface ip dhcp-relay vrf-select add [OPTIONS]